snap-stanford/snap/contrib/unict_univr-risnap/ReadMe.txt

 The sources for command line tools above are in the files risnap.cpp and risnapds.cpp.
-To use RI and RI-DS directly in your C++ code and call the appropriate function, see examples in these files.
+In order to use RI and RI-DS directly in your C++ code and call the appropriate function, see examples in these files.